nickgirga/name-grabber/README.md

 ![screenshot_4.png](.screenshots/screenshot_4.png)

 # Obtaining
 You can clone the repository by running `git clone https://gitlab.com/nickgirga/name-grabber.git` in a terminal.
 You can also go to [Releases](https://gitlab.com/nickgirga/name-grabber/-/releases) and download a zip, tar.gz, tar.bz2, or tar of the source code.
 These compressed archives will give you the same files as cloning using git.
-If you downloaded a compressed archive, uncompress it.
+If you downloaded a compressed archive, decompress it.
 Then proceed to [Installation](#installation).

 # Dependencies
  - [Python](https://www.python.org/)